ESSEC Business School Financial Times ranking

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
 We are making sure that this will improve over time !

-ESSEC Business School (French: École supérieure des sciences économiques et commerciales) is a French business school and grande école.
+ESSEC Business School (French: École supérieure des sciences économiques et commerciales.
+English translation: Graduate School of Economic and Commercial Sciences) is a French business school and Grande école.
 Its main campus is located in Cergy, with additional campuses in Paris, Rabat, and Singapore.
-Established by Jesuits in 1907, ESSEC was created as a response to the opening of HEC Paris.
+Founded by Jesuits in 1907, ESSEC was created as a response to the opening of HEC Paris.
 It operated independently until 1981, when it came under the governance of the Versailles Chamber of Commerce, which later became part of the Chamber of Commerce and Industry of Paris Île-de-France in 2013.
 ESSEC is currently a member of the CY Alliance (formerly Université Paris-Seine), a group of academic institutions in the Paris region.

 Article title : ESSEC Business School

-"ESSEC Business School (French: École supérieure des sciences économiques et commerciales) is a French business school and grande école.
-Its main campus..."
+"ESSEC Business School (French: École supérieure des sciences économiques et commerciales.
+English translation: Graduate School of Economic and Commercial..."

 Article title : ESCP Business School